JacopoDaeli/reformat-array/README.md

 // countries is still [{code: 'UK', nEntries: 10}, {code: 'FR', nEntries: 15}, {code: 'ESP', nEntries: 4}]
 ```

-The following code takes an array of objects and creates one hash table containing the newly reformatted objects.
+The following code takes an array of objects and creates one dictionary containing the newly reformatted objects.
 ```
 const ReformatArray = require('format-array');